oat-sa/tao-core/models/classes/taskQueue/README.md

 #### Warning

-We are obliged to provide array argument in `-cp` argument.
+We are obliged to provide `queryString` argument in `-cp` argument.